nikwl/cs473/README.md

 A link to the [demo data](https://drive.google.com/file/d/1NvDWfcENoPxup1EJpSmZY6vSicwUaNlv/view?usp=sharing) I used in class, and some very short [notes](networks.md).

+UPDATED: [Code that we wrote in class](code/network.png), and [code that supports passing a specs file](code/network_with_specs.png).
+I'd suggest opening these in a browser so that you can easily scroll.

 ## Overview

 For this assignment, you will explore creating a deep neural network for classification of CIFAR-10.
 Deep convolutional neural networks (CNNs) are increasingly used for a variety of tasks, from biometric authentication to image-to-text recognition.
 Widespread interest has driven the creation of machine learning libraries that make creating new CNNs accessible, even with minimal coding experience.
 For this project we will use `pytorch` to design, train, and evaluate a CNN to perform a simple classification task on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html).